Jazz

 Even if you’re not a religious person, the sanctity of this record cannot be mistaken.
 There’s an omnipotence to each chord choice, each cadence, each word spoken or played.

-Head over to NPR Music to read more thoughts on A Love Supreme and stream it in full below.
+Head over to NPR Music to read more thoughts on A Love Supreme.

 Hi, it's Luke, the editor of Sampleface!
 Why not subscribe to my Patreon and support the blog?